Dean Zelinsky: History

 Dean's guitars have been played by various artists: Dimebag Darrell, Michael Schenker, Helloween, Kansas, Leslie West, Glenn Dean (Motor City Bad Boys), The Cars, Heart, The Doobie Brothers, Jefferson Starship, Dave Mason, Triumph, Iron Maiden, Sammy Hagar, Def Leppard, Nils Lofgren, Larry Crane (John Mellencamp Band), ZZ Top and Karl Sanders of Nile.
 Many others can be seen playing Dean’s guitar designs in photographs, on the Internet, in music videos, and in concerts.
 Dean’s guitar designs have been featured on the Howard Stern Radio Show, on TV at the Grammys Awards show, in books including a recent book by James Bond novelist Raymond Benson, and in countless magazine articles spanning over 33 years.

 Anheuser-Busch once commissioned Dean (DBZ) to design and make a limited set of specially shaped Budweiser and Busch Beer guitars used in promotions across North America.

 Dean Zelinsky created the spinning fur guitars for the "Legs" video from ZZ Top.
 Blender.com lists the "Spinning Furs" along with the ML as part of "The 28 Most Recognizable Guitars".

 In 2008, Dean Zelinsky, founder of Dean Guitars, parted ways with Dean Corporate.
-He founded DBZ Guitars and left in 2012 because he needs a company where he has 100% control.
+He then founded DBZ Guitars in partnership with Diamond Amplification, and subsequently left in 2012.
+DBZ Guitars became Diamond Guitars after his departure.